ktravers/ktravers.github.io/_posts/2018-03-14-pattern-matching.md

 As programmers, we hear these pitches all the time, so it takes something truly compelling to win us over.

-For me with Elixir, that thing was pattern matching.
+For me with Elixir, that thing was [pattern matching](https://elixir-lang.org/getting-started/pattern-matching.html).
 It's a key feature of the language and a great entry point for exploring all the things that make Elixir such an awesome, powerful, and fun language to develop in.

 So let's break down what it is and why it's so great.

 ### The Match Operator

-To understand pattern matching in Elixir, you have to reframe the way you think about programming right off the bat.
+To understand pattern matching in Elixir, start by reframing the way you think about tying values to variables.
 Take the statement `x = 1`.
 You probably read that as "x equals 1", where we're assigning the value `1` to the variable `x`, right?

 Welp, not in Elixir.

 In that statement, the `=` operator is known as the "match operator", and it's not assigning anything.
 Instead, it's evaluating whether the value on the right _matches_ the pattern on the left.
-If it's a match, then the value is bound to the variable.[1]
+If it's a match, then the value is bound to the variable [[1](#footnotes)].
 If not, then a `MatchError` is raised.

 | x     | =            | 1   |
 |:-----:|:------------:|:---:|